Change of Status

 - Proof of SEVIS fee payment.
 This fee can be paid online by completing Form I-901.

 - A letter explaining why you are requesting the change of status.
 This is extremely important: your letter should clearly indicate your current status, explain your plans for studying at Stony Brook University, and your longer-term plans as well.
 Keep in mind that F-1 status is a NON-IMMIGRANT classification.
 This means that you must indicate, and in certain cases may be required to document, that you continue to maintain ties to your home country--whether in the form of a residence, an expected job offer, or continuing family ties.
 It is not unusual for the USCIS to request documentation regarding your ties to your home country, and you should be prepared to provide such documentation.

 - Once completed, mail your application to the USCIS.
-You may ask a Visa and Immigration Advisor to review your application and make suggestions prior to mailing it to USCIS.
+A Visa and Immigration Advisor will review your Change of Status in AccessVIS.
 You can also hire an immigration attorney to assist you.
 It is recommended that you photocopy your application for yourself and send the original application by courier service to the USCIS Lockbox facility.

 Once USCIS receives your application, they will deposit your payment of the fee and mail you a Form I-797 Notice of Receipt with your assigned case number.
 You can check the status of your application by calling the phone number on the bottom of the I-797 or online and entering your case number.

-Provide Visa and Immigration Services with any documents you receive from USCIS, including the notice of receipt of your application, notice of approval of your change of status and stamped I-20 when it has been adjudicated
+Upload any documents you receive from USCIS through accessVIS, including the notice of receipt of your application, notice of approval of your change of status and stamped I-20 when it has been adjudicated.

 NOTE: Your application for change of status must be received by USCIS during the period of 30 days before the program start date on your I-20 to no later than 30 days after the start date.